 The Armed Services Vocational Aptitude Battery (ASVAB) is a multiple test aptitude battery that assists students and the military in determining your particular skills or talents.
 The ASVAB is the most widely used multiple-aptitude test battery in the world.
 It is the selection and classification test used by all five branches of the United States Armed Services to determine eligibility for enlistment and qualification of career opportunities.
-These five branches are Army, Navy, Marine Crops, Air Force, and Coast Guard.
+These five branches are Army, Navy, Marine Corps, Air Force, and Coast Guard.
 The ASVAB measures strengths, weaknesses, and potential for future career success.
 The score you achieve on the ASVAB helps you make a decision about what sort of assignment or career plan is a good choice when joining the Armed Services.
 The ASVAB is only administered in English.

 The ASVAB is intended for both men and women who plan to enlist in any of the five branches of the Armed Services.
 The ASVAB is not the only requirement for enlistment.
 Those planning to enlist should consider all other enlistment requirements, in addition to the ASVAB.
 These requirements are: